 'As enjoyable as it is thought-provoking' Jared Diamond

-'In this highly original and gratifying fresco, Daron Acemoglu and James Robinson take us on a journey through civilizations, time and locations.
+'In this highly original and gratifying fresco, Daron Acemoglu and Jim Robinson take us on a journey through civilizations, time and locations.
 Their narrow corridor depicts the constant and often unstable struggle of society to keep the Leviathan in check and of the Leviathan to weaken the cage of norms.
 A remarkable achievement that only they could pull off and that seems destined to repeat the stellar performance of Why Nations Fail' Jean Tirole, Nobel Laureate in Economics, 2014

 'The Narrow Corridor takes us on a fascinating journey, across continents and through human history, to discover the critical ingredient of liberty.
 It finds that it's up to each of us: that ingredient is our own commitments, as citizens, to support democratic values.
 In these times, there can be no more important message - nor any more important book' George Akerlof, Nobel Laureate in Economics, 2001